 Todd Murphy, 2019.

-Dr. Persinger found that about 10% of his control subjects reported feeling a presence, in contrast to the 80% who felt it under actual stimulation conditions.
+Dr. Persinger found that about 10% of his control subjects reported feeling the sensed presence, in contrast to the 80% who felt it under actual stimulation conditions.
 The “fake” God Helmet experiment found that 5.6% of their subjects (placebo subjects, all) felt a presence.
 Persinger saw more “sensed presences” in his placebo control group because he used an acoustically silent chamber, which has a noticeable, but small, effect on it’s own.
-He published this in one of his many essays.

-The Dutch researchers didn’t apply any actual stimulation, so they didn’t see the high rates (80%) that Persinger saw in his experiments, which used placebo controls and blind protocols (sample).
+The Dutch researchers didn’t apply any actual stimulation, so they didn’t see the high rates (80%) of sensed presence sensations that Persinger saw in his experiments, which also used placebo controls and blind protocols.

 The Dutch study was carried out during a music festival, a high-energy, loud, and celebratory environment.
 The subjects went from that environment into partial sensory deprivation, and the strong contrast between the mood in the crowd, and the mood that appears with sensory deprivation could have contributed to the results from the “fake” helmet.

 The God Helmet isn’t a placebo device, and it doesn’t work through suggestion or suggestibility.
 It’s a real neural stimulation technology.
-The best way to see the effects a brain technology has is to use EEG or another brain imaging method to observe it’s effects directly.
-Maij (et al.) used nothing but a ‘fake’ or ‘pretend’ helmet, and got results similar to Persinger’s control subjects, but which fell far short of his results with actual subjects.
+The best way to see the effects a brain technology has is to use EEG or another brain imaging method to observe it’s effects directly, which was not done in the Dutch experiment.